Skip to contents

 Logical, whether to return overlay plot with the initial simulation + the best simulation fit + experimental spectrum (including residuals in the lower part of the plot, check.fit.plot = TRUE, default) or with the following three spectra (check.fit.plot = FALSE): 1. experimental, 2. the best simulated one with the baseline fit and 3. the best simulated spectrum with the baseline fit subtracted.
 The latter two are offset for clarity, within the plot.

 Logical.
-If TRUE, list with the following components will be exclusively returned: 1. optimized parameters from the best fit (together with the minimum sum of residual squares) and 2. data frame of the final best simulated spectrum with and without the baseline fit (see Value).
+If TRUE, list with the following components will be exclusively returned: 1. optimized parameters from the best fit (together with the minimum sum of residual squares) and 2.
+Plot of the experimental as well as simulated EPR spectrum depending on check.fit.plot (see Value).
 Such output will be applied for the more complex optimization/fitting (which is currently under development), as stated in the Description, therefore, the default value reads output.list.final = FALSE.

 ...